keenancunningham89/100daysofcode/r1-log.md

 When it comes to HTML and CSS my attention span is not that great.
 Finished all of the CSS introduction at freecodecamp.
 I have a cold.
 I have a cold.

+day 4 9/11/18:
+Stil recovering from my cold.
+I have gotten in about 40 minutes of java script in myfree code camp done.
+Compound asignments and incrementing number.
+Hope to hit it again later today.